sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 By default, all Sourcegraph users can view all repositories.
 To configure Sourcegraph to use Bitbucket Server's repository permissions, see [Repository permissions](../repo/permissions.md#bitbucket_server).

-### Experimental: Fast permission syncing
+### Fast permission syncing

-With the [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) you can enable the **experimental** and faster permissions fetching:
+With the [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) you can enable fast permission syncing:

 1. Connect Bitbucket Server to Sourcegraph (_see instructions above_).
 1. Install the [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) on your Bitbucket Server instance.